askimed/nf-test/docs/assertions/fasta.md

 :octicons-tag-24: 0.7.0

-nf-test extends `path` by a `fasta` property that can be used to read FASTA files into maps. nf-test supports also gzipped FASTA files.
+The nft-fasta plugin extends `path` by a `fasta` property that can be used to read FASTA files into maps. nft-fasta supports also gzipped FASTA files.

 ## Setup